Aahil13/The-JS-Guide/docs/Functions.md

 > Functions - your code's trusted sidekicks.

-Functions are chunks of code that carry out a particular job or as the name implies **, "function"**.
+Functions are chunks of code that carry out a particular job or, as the name implies **, "function"**.
 They are reusable code blocks that carry out a specific task.
 They can take inputs (parameters), process them, and produce outputs (return values).

 In JavaScript, the default syntax for declaring a function is as follows: